This post is on tips and tricks to improve your odds at winning.

 Barely catching second time around:

-Ensure that you catch your second and third first on the first cycle.
+In Fishing 1.0, players should ensure that they catch their second and third first on the first cycle.
 You may not get an opportunity to catch these on the second cycle.
+Below is a video demonstrating this:

 An example of an opponent missing the second fish on their first cycle: